ikhebgeenaccount/Excel-Match-History-Analyzer/README.md

 ****
 #### What do I need
 ****
 Microsoft Office Excel installed, on Windows.
-Mac is not supported (yet), since it uses a different version of VBA than Windows. (sorry)
+Mac is not supported, since it uses a different version of VBA than Windows. (sorry)

 #### [Download link](https://github.com/ikhebgeenaccount/Excel-Match-History-Analyzer/releases/tag/1.3)

 ****
 ### Supporting and contributing
 ****
-If you'd like to help with this project, contact me via reddit, [http://reddit.com/u/ikhebgeenaccount](/u/ikhebgeenaccount).
+If you'd like to help with this project, contact me via reddit, [/u/ikhebgeenaccount](http://reddit.com/u/ikhebgeenaccount).
+If you want to show your appreciation for this project and help me out so I can keep spending time on it, [you can donate some money]().

 ****
 ### How does it work